Huskyeder/stackato-doc/user/reference/client-ref.rst

 .. _command-quota delete:

       stackato quota delete  *<name>*
-        Delete the named quota definition.
+        Delete the named quota plan.
 This is a Stackato 3 specific command.

         .. raw:: html